-In this activity, you will practice how to use adverbials correctly.
+In this activity, we will practise how to use adverbials correctly.

 Adverbials are useful words or phrases that can describe the action in a sentence.